 - respect each other's ability to parent

-It may sometimes be necessary to be flexible and realistic with the schedule that you have agreed to.
-For example, you may need to re-schedule a child's time with Mom if there is an out-of-town sports tournament during Mom's time with a child but Dad is responsible for transportation to and from the activity.
+It may sometimes be necessary to be flexible and realistic about the schedule that you have agreed to.
+For example, you may need to reschedule a child's time with Mom if there is an out-of-town sports tournament during Mom's time with a child but Dad is responsible for transportation to and from the activity.
 Bad weather or other circumstances may also disrupt the schedule from time to time.
 This is to be expected.

 Resolving future parenting issues

 Once you and the other parent agree on the parenting arrangement that is best for your child, you will need to calculate child support.

 What are the Federal Child Support Guidelines?

-The Federal Child Support Guidelines (Federal Guidelines) are regulations made under the Divorce Act.
+The Federal Child Support Guidelines are regulations made under the Divorce Act.
 They set out some rules and tables (the Federal Child Support Tables) to show how much child support parents should pay when they divorce.
 The guidelines are the law.
 They can tell you how much support a judge would likely order.

 Do parenting arrangements affect child support?